hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ### Intended interaction

-- When individual rows are selected, the parent checkbox in the `Table` header changes to display an indeterminate state.
+- When individual rows are selected, the parent checkbox in the Table header changes to display an indeterminate state.
 - When no or some rows (but not all) are selected on a single page, clicking the parent checkbox in the `Table` header will change it to display as checked, and all rows on that page will be selected.
 - When all rows are selected on a single page, the parent checkbox in the `Table` header appears as checked.
 Clicking the parent checkbox will deselect all rows on that page.
-- An additional action, outside of the `Table`, is needed in order to select all rows across all pages.
+- An additional action, outside of the Table, is needed in order to select all rows across all pages.

 <video width="100%" controls loop>
   <source